 Navin Khosla has been a registered Pharmacist since 1995.
 He obtained his B.Pharm Degree in Pharmacy from the London School of Pharmacy, University of London in 1994, and has built a wealth of experience by working across the community pharmacy retail sector.

 Prostate cancer is a serious issue for men.
-It’s the second most common cancer diagnosed in men in the UK, and it can be fatal.
-As part of our contribution to the Movember movement, we’re raising awareness of prostate cancer.
+Aside from skin cancer, it is the most common cancer in American men, and it can be fatal.
+We want to raise awareness of prostate cancer.
 Here we’ll explain what it is, what prostate cancer symptoms to look out for, and how prostate cancer is detected and treated.

 What is your prostate?

 Your prostate is a gland that’s part of your reproductive system.
 It’s about the size of a golf ball and is found beneath your bladder.
 It wraps around your urethra, the tube that runs from your bladder through your penis.

 Your prostate gland produces some of the fluids that make up semen when you ejaculate.
 These fluids help sperm survive for longer if they find their way into a vaginal tract.

 Prostate cancer is caused by cancerous cells developing and spreading through your prostate.
 These cells can damage your prostate and spread to other areas of your body, forming secondary tumors in other tissues.
 If left untreated, prostate cancer is often fatal.